hypebeast/go-config/README.md

 # go-config

-go-config is a simple library that reads config options from JSON files and has support to load different options accordingly to a set environment variable.
+go-config makes it simple to work with cascading configuration files.
+You can define your options for every environment in different configuration files and load them accordingly to the set environment.

 ## Overview